-Dated at Rockville, Maryland, this 1st day of March 2007.
+Dated this 29th day of March 2007.
 For the Nuclear Regulatory Commission.
-Iack R. Strosnider.
+Michael F. Weber, and Safeguards.

-Director, Office of Nuclear Material Safety and Safeguards.
+Director, Office of Nuclear Material Safety

-Attachment 1-Requirements for Fingerprinting and Criminal History Records Checks of Individuals When Licensee's Reviewing Official Is Determining Access to Safeguards Information
+Attachment 1-Requirements for Fingerprinting and Criminal History Records Checks of Individuals When Licensee's Reviewing Official is Determining Access to Safeguards Information